 *The Fine Print: Please call (732) 257 5040 to set up your free in office consultation for complete details on unlicensed driving penalties in New Jersey as additional fines and

 penalties could apply to a driving while unlicensed charge.
 All fines and penalties listed in this notice are for informational purposes only and do not establish an attorney client

 relationship. *Past performance is not indicative of future performance and each case of unlicensed driving in NJ is fact sensitive, thus, the need for the in office consultation for the

 attorney to evaluate your charge and the results possible.
 Some penalties may not apply to out of state residents and additional penalties may apply to commercial licensed drivers

 (CDL Drivers) please consult an attorney in your state of residence if you reside outside the state of New Jersey.
 All penalties listed are summarized and may contain mistakes, errors

 or omissions, please refer directly to the attorney for any questions.
-All penalties fpr unlicensed driving in New Jersey were effective as of January 2, 2019 and are subject to change at
+All penalties fpr unlicensed driving in New Jersey were effective as of September 14, 2020 and are subject to